 Turmeric, the crown jewel of Indian spices, is a health powerhouse.
-Though best known for its role in certain curries, the yellow powder (derived from a rhizomatous plant called Zingiberaceae, which is related to ginger) contains nearly 30 anti-inflammatory compounds known as curcuminoids, and it’s loaded with magnesium, iron, and vitamin B6.
+Though best known for its role in certain curries, the yellow powder (derived from a rhizomatous plant called Zingiberaceae, which is related to ginger) contains nearly 30 anti-inflammatory compounds known as curcuminoids, and delivers magnesium, iron, and vitamin B6.

 What makes turmeric so powerful?